NclRSE-Training/hpc-intro-rocket/episodes/60-parallel-job.md

 ## Get code for this episode

-The Python code you will use in this episode has been pre-written and you can obtain a copy in three ways:
+The Python code you will use in this episode has been pre-written and you can obtain a copy by:
-- Under the **Extras** tab at the top of this page there is a link to the code.
-Create two new files in your working directory on Cirrus and copy the contents into them.
-- Use the commands `curl` or `wget` from the previous episode to download the files directly into your working directory on Cirrus and extract the archive.
+Method 1: Use the commands `curl` or `wget` from the previous episode to download the files directly into your working directory on Rocket and extract the archive.
 Remember you will need to specify the path to these Python files in your job submission scripts.
 It may be useful to `cd` into this directory or `mv` the contents directly to the path `/nobackup/proj/training/userid`.

 ```bash